r-spatialecology/belg/README.md

 Boltzmann entropy (also called configurational entropy) has been recently adopted to analyze entropy of landscape gradients (Gao et al.
-(2017), Gao et al. (2018)).
+(2017, 2018, 2019)).
 The goal of **belg** is to provide an efficient C++ implementation of this method in R. It also extend the original idea by allowing calculations on data with missing values.

 ## Installation